awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

      If you want to block pod access to IMDS, then specify the necessary settings in the launch template\.

-     1. Create a file named *`eks-nodegroup.yaml`* with the following contents\.
+     1. Copy the following contents to your device\.
+Replace the *example values* and then run the modified command to create the `eks-nodegroup.yaml` file\.
 Several settings that you specify when deploying without a launch template are moved into the launch template\.
 If you don't specify a `version`, the template's default version is used\.

         ```
+        cat >eks-nodegroup.yaml <<EOF
         apiVersion: eksctl.io/v1alpha5
         kind: ClusterConfig
         metadata: